HISTORY OF THE FAIRPORT HARBOR YACHT CLUB By Bob Mayfield |

 later, on the 9th day of August 1968, the club name was officially

-members began clearing the land and building docks on this site located on the
+began clearing the land and building docks on this site

 changed, the restrictions on the type of propulsion were replaced by boat size